-Students will be assigned a locker and a combination lock: the locker is the property of the school and will be inspected as needed.
-The locker should be kept clean, locked and organized.
+You will be assigned a locker and a combination lock: the locker is the property of the school and will be inspected as needed.
+It is your responsibility to see that the locker is kept clean, locked and organized.
 Some decorations are acceptable but should be appropriate for school.
-Stickers should not be placed on lockers.
+Do not place stickers on your locker.
 Students are charged for damage to lockers and for lost locks.